-The information in this manual is believed to be accurate as of the date of publication.
+The information in this manual is believed to be accurate as of the date of publication even though explanation about some functions may not be incorporated.
 We are not responsible for any problems resulting from the use thereof.
 The information contained herein is subject to change without notice.
 Revisions or new editions to this publication may be issued to incorporate such changes.